-Below you will find information regarding the personal data that is collected, why we collect it, and your rights relating to the processing of personal data.
+Below you will find information regarding the personal data that is collected, why we collect it, and your rights relating to the processing of your personal data.

 Address: PO Box 277, NO-4066 Stavanger, Norway

-Tel.: +47 51 82 29 00
+Telephone: +47 51 82 29 00

-Company reg. no.: 913 296 117
+BRN: 913 296 117

 For any questions you might have regarding our processing of your personal data, contact Ove André Vanebo | | +47 915 49 378.

 Why we collect personal data and what information we collect

-- When you register to one of our events: name, company, e-mail and billing information.
-We register and use your personal data for such things as to send confirmation of registration, reminders and information after the event.
-The processing of personal data is based on legitimate interests, cf. point f of Article 6(1) of GDPR.
+- When you register for one of our events: name, company, e-mail address and billing information.
+We register and use your personal data for such purposes as to send confirmation of registration, reminders and information after the event.
+Personal data is processed on the basis of legitimate interests, cf. point f of Article 6(1) of GDPR.
 It is in our interest to get an overview of the registrants in order to plan and improve our events.

 a) The image is of public interest;